Tamagawa International Preschool's Curriculum

 Language Arts

-Children participate in whole group, small-group, and individual learning activities to develop language awareness and promote language skills.
+Children at our preschool engage in a dynamic mix of whole-group, small-group, and individual learning activities designed to enhance language awareness and foster language skills.

 Mathematics